 In addition to her litigation practice, Kelly has handled pro bono matters ranging from municipal court representation in New Jersey to representation of a death row client in post-conviction relief proceedings in Alabama.
 She has served as head of the Firm's pro bono committee and assists associates handling pro bono litigation matters.
 Kelly is a Trustee for the Association of the Federal Bar of New Jersey and a Fellow of the Litigation Counsel of America.
 She has served a ten-year term as a Member of the New Jersey Supreme Court Committee on Model Civil Jury Charges.
 Among other associations, she is a member of the New Jersey Civil Justice Institute Legal Advisory Board, the Trial Attorneys of America, and the International Association of Defense Counsel.
 Kelly is a speaker on panels relating to mass tort and products liability litigation.

+In 2021, Kelly was elected a Fellow of the American Bar Foundation, an honorary organization of attorneys, judges, law faculty and legal scholars whose public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and to the welfare of their communities.
 The New Jersey Law Journal named Kelly a “New Jersey Trailblazer” for 2020.
 The Law Journal distinguished select lawyers in New Jersey who “made significant marks” on the practice of law in their sectors.
 In 2018, Kelly was honored by the Executive Women of New Jersey at its “Salute to the Policy Makers” gala.
 The annual awards event honors women who have made significant contributions in the private or public sectors in New Jersey.
 Also in 2018, she was named one of New Jersey’s “Power 100” by NJBIZ.
 The annual list identifies the key people impacting business in New Jersey in a positive way.
 Kelly was named 2016 "Lawyer of the Year" for Product Liability Litigation in the Newark region by Best Lawyers in America®, a peer review of U.S. lawyers.
 This honor is given annually to a single Product Liability Law attorney in each region.
 Best Lawyers has also listed Kelly in the field of Mass Tort Litigation/Class Actions and Product Liability Litigation since 2013.
 Since 2017, Chambers USA: America's Leading Lawyers for Business Client's Guides, has recognized Kelly in the Products Liability Litigation field.
 In the Guide, sources commented that Kelly “asks good questions, quickly gets to the heart of the matter and is able to think on her feet."
 Clients call her "very knowledgeable," and she is praised for her "fine attention to detail," "ability to coordinate and strategize on a large scale," and "strong trial capabilities, pointing to her longstanding courtroom experience."
 She was selected by the New Jersey Law Journal as a “Diverse Attorney of the Year” in 2015.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.